-Debt instruments are classified as follows:
+Financial instruments are classified as follows:

 - Amortized cost Assets that are held for collection of contractual cash flows where those cash flows are solely payments of principal and interest are measured at amortized cost.
-Interest revenue is calculated using the effective interest rate method and gains or losses arising from impairment, foreign exchange and derecognition are recognized in profit or loss.
-Financial assets measured at amortized cost are comprised of funds on hand and on deposits and members' loans. - Fair value through other comprehensive income Assets that are held for collection of contractual cash flows and for selling the financial assets, and for which the contractual cash flows are solely payments of principal and interest, are measured at fair value through other comprehensive income.
-Interest income calculated using the effective interest method and gains or losses arising from impairment and foreign exchange are recognized in profit or loss.
+Interest revenue is calculated using the effective interest rate method and gains or losses arising from impairment, foreign exchange and derecognition are recognized in income.
+Financial assets measured at amortized cost are comprised of funds on hand and on deposits, members' loans and debentures included in investments. - Fair value through other comprehensive income Assets that are held for collection of contractual cash flows and for selling the financial assets, and for which the contractual cash flows are solely payments of principal and interest, are measured at fair value through other comprehensive income.
+Interest income calculated using the effective interest rate method and gains or losses arising from impairment and foreign exchange are recognized in income.
 All other changes in the carrying amount of the financial assets are recognized in other comprehensive income.
-Upon derecognition, the cumulative gain or loss previously recognized in other comprehensive income is reclassified to profit or loss.
-Financial assets measured at fair value through other comprehensive income are comprised of bonds and debentures included in investments. - Mandatorily at fair value through profit or loss Assets that do not meet the criteria to be measured at amortized cost, or fair value through other comprehensive income, are measured at fair value through profit or loss.
-All interest income and changes in the financial assets' carrying amount are recognized in profit or loss.
-Financial assets mandatorily measured at fair value through profit or loss are comprised of shares in Credit Union Central of Manitoba included in investments. - Designated at fair value through profit or loss On initial recognition, the Credit Union may irrevocably designate a financial asset to be measured at fair value through profit or loss in order to eliminate or significantly reduce an accounting mismatch that would otherwise arise from measuring assets or liabilities, or recognizing the gains and losses on them, on different bases.
-All interest income and changes in the financial assets' carrying amount are recognized in profit or loss.
+Upon derecognition, the cumulative gain or loss previously recognized in other comprehensive income is reclassified to income.
+The Credit Union does not hold any financial instruments designated to be measured at fair value through other comprehensive income. - Mandatorily at fair value through profit or loss Assets that do not meet the criteria to be measured at amortized cost, or fair value through other comprehensive income, are measured at fair value through income.
+All interest income and changes in the financial assets' carrying amount are recognized in income.
+Financial assets mandatorily measured at fair value through profit or loss are comprised of term deposits and shares in Credit Union Central Manitoba included in investments. - Designated at fair value through profit or loss On initial recognition, the Credit Union may irrevocably designate a financial asset to be measured at fair value through profit or loss in order to eliminate or significantly reduce an accounting mismatch that would otherwise arise from measuring assets or liabilities, or recognizing the gains and losses on them, on different bases.
+All interest income and changes in the financial assets' carrying amount are recognized in income.
 The Credit Union does not hold any financial assets designated to be measured at fair value through profit or loss.

 The Credit Union measures all equity investments at fair value.
-Changes in fair value are recorded in profit or loss.
+Changes in fair value are recorded in income.